kubotal/kad-doc/kad/docs/getting-started/140-a-first-deployment.md

       which will be defined during deployment.
     - Although it may look like a `yaml` snippet, it is in fact a string, to allow insertion of template directive.

-- The `parameters` attribute allows default values to be set to complement those provided during deployment.
+- The `parameters` attribute allows default values to be set to complement those provided during deployment (See below).
 It can also be used to document all the values to be supplied.
 (By analogy, this serves the same purpose as the `values.yaml` file included in any well-designed Helm chart.)

 This description only covers a subset of the possible attributes for a `component`.
-You can find a more comprehensive description in the [Guide](../reference/520-components.md) section.
+You can find a more comprehensive description in the [reference](../reference/520-components.md) section.

 ## The componentRelease object